ucll-programming/course-material/exercises/lists/assignment-remove.en.md

 :::

 :::HINT
-Be careful when processing the list from left to right: you don't want to accidentally jump over elements.
+Be careful if you process the list from left to right: you don't want to accidentally jump over elements.
 :::